About Us

 We're Glad You're Here

-You don’t need to have the right words, beliefs, or experience to visit the Buddhist Temple of Marin.
+You don’t need to have the right words, beliefs, or experience to visit our temple.
 Simply coming as you are is enough.
 Whether this is your first visit or one of many, we’re honored to welcome you.